Pan-Seared Halibut topped with fresh summer corn, leeks, sage, and optional pancetta served over Creamy Polenta.

 For the first few days, we both feel this incredible liberation, this freedom of having no one to check in with, or account for our time.
 But as the first few quiet glorious days pass, I begin to notice how all the little things that seem to “magically” get done around here, strangely don’t, while he’s gone. 😉

 I start to appreciate how different we are… and how absolutely necessary this is.
 By day six, I’ll miss him desperately.
 And it’s this feeling of missing, that over the years I’ve come to love and trust, for it comes straight from the heart -undeniable, real.

-- 4 Cups water
+- 4 cups water

-- 1 C cornmeal
+- 1 cup cornmeal

 - 1 tsp salt

 - 1 teaspoon granulated garlic

-- 4 Tablespoons sour cream
+- 1/4 cup sour cream

 - salt and pepper to taste